-The 2023 - 2026 TIP contains at least three projects that will improve travel time reliability on the transportation network.
+The 2019 - 2022 TIP contains at least three projects that will improve travel time reliability on the transportation network.
 All of these projects involve "addition of radio communication infrastructure, installation of video detection, conducting intersection turning movement counts, and retiming and coordinating traffic signals."
-In addition, all of these projects were implemented in 2023, and each project is funded through the CMAQ program as well as with local matching funds.
+In addition, all of these projects involve design in 2019 and implementation in 2021, and each project is funded through the CMAQ program as well as with local matching funds.